What you Need to Know About the Cost of Inca Trail Hikes

 - spend less on food and ground transport. (operators should buy enough food to feed each hiker and all their staff)

 - advertise rates based on the service of 1 porter per hiker, and upcharge people for additional porters

 This explains why there is such disparity in advertised rates of Inca Trail hikes.
 Are these practices illegal?
 Not entirely.
 Are they unethical?
 Some are.
 Consumers can expect the quality of hikes to vary greatly from operator to operator.
 Some operators allow hikers to carry their own personal gear and sleeping bags, and forgo the cost of the extra porter.
 But most hikers choose not to.
 It doesn't matter if you provide your own sleeping bag or rent one.
 The weight of that bag is included in the porter's gear if you pack your sleeping bag in the duffle bag carried by a porter.

 What Can You Do to Support Porter Weight Limits and Living Wages?

-- Ask operator how many porters per hiker are included.
+- Ask the tour operator how many porters per hiker are included.
 And find out if you're expected to carry all your own personal gear

 - Don't pay any portion of your trip in cash